yvien226/VBA-Excel-Projects/README.md

 # VBA-Excel-Scripts
-This repository contains useful Excel VBA
+A repo containing sample Excel VBA scripts and projects that I have developed